 Torrential rains, landslides, and strong winds resulted in widespread damages of property and infrastructure.
 Access constraints caused by flooding, road blockages, and power and communications cuts hampered assessments, search and rescue, and response. ?

-Most affected areas included Surigao del Norte and Dinagat Islands provinces in Caraga region; Southern Leyte province in Eastern Visayas region; Bohol, Cebu, and Negros Oriental provinces in Central Visayas region; and Palawan province in MIMAROPA region.
-The total population in the affected provinces is over eight million people. ?
+Most affected areas included Surigao del Norte and Dinagat Islands provinces in Caraga region; Southern Leyte province in Eastern Visayas region; Bohol, Cebu, and Negros Oriental provinces in Central Visayas region; and Palawan province in MIMAROPA region. ?

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.